SFU-CMPT-201/a8-pub/README.md

           message.
 For example, if the command is `cd`, print out `cd: change the current directory`.
         * If the first argument is not an internal command, print out the program name and the help message.
-For example, if argument is `ls`, print out `ls: external command or application`.
+For example, if the argument is `ls`, print out `ls: external command or application`.
         * If there is more than one argument, display this error message: `help: too many arguments`.